maikelthedev/maikeldotuk.github.io/_posts/2018-02-21-pending-references.md

 I lack **senior** programming skills and in London there's no such thing as entry-level programming jobs.
 That is why I'm unemployable in the IT sector.

 N doesn't realise of that and persists in that it is my fault not having an IT job already.
 Like if I could move a magic wand, meet the right people and change the way the job market works in London.

+Anyway, regarding the proffesional contact, he seems interesting enough to meet him even when there's no job attached behind that meeting.